Automorphisms of the Torelli complex for the one-holed genus two surface: Construction of an automorphism of the complex of curves

 We mean by a {\it square} in $\cale$ the full subgraph of $\cale$ spanned by exactly four vertices $v_1,\ldots , v_4$ such that for any $k$ mod $4$, $v_k$ and $v_{k+1}$ are adjacent, and $v_k$ and $v_{k+2}$ are not adjacent.
 In this case, let us say that the square is defined by the 4-tuple $(v_{1},\ldots, v_{4})$.

 \begin{lem} Let $(v_1,\ldots,v_4)$ be a 4-tuple defining a square in $\cale$.
 Then there exists a non-separating curve $\alpha$ in $S$ with $\alpha \in v_k$ for any $k=1,\ldots,4$. \end{lem}

-\begin{proof} Note that the BPs in $S$ corresponding to any two adjacent vertices of $\cale$ share a non-separating curve in $S$.
+\begin{proof} By the definition of $\cale$, for any two adjacent vertices of $\cale$, the two BPs in $S$ corresponding to them share a non-separating curve in $S$.
 For each $k$ mod $4$, let $\beta_k$ denote the non-separating curve in $S$ contained in $v_k$ and $v_{k+1}$.
 Without loss of generality, it suffices to deduce a contradiction under the assumption $\beta_1\neq \beta_2$.